 A test for a specific combination of SCS and channel bandwidth is only applicable if the BS declares to support it.

-For a BS supporting multiple combinations of SCS and channel bandwidth, the applicable rule is [TBD].
+For a BS supporting multiple combinations of SCS and channel bandwidth, the applicable rule is 8.1.2.2.

 8.3.2.1.2 Minimum Requirement